Make-it-Real: Unleashing Large Multimodal Model for Painting 3D Objects with Realistic Materials: Related Work

 \section{Related Work}

 \textbf{3D Object Generation.} The generation of 3D models using deep learning methods has experienced rapid development in recent times.
 The mainstream research can be primarily divided into two categories.
-The first category relies on techniques that optimize a Neural Radiance Field (NeRF)~\cite{mildenhall2021nerf} or 3D Gaussian~\cite{kerbl3Dgaussians} guided by 2D diffusion model through score-distillation-sampling(SDS) loss~\cite{poole2022dreamfusion, metzer2022latent, Lin_2023_CVPR, chen2023fantasia3d, wang2023prolificdreamer, shi2023mvdream, Tang2023DreamGaussianGG,wu2023hyperdreamer} or Score Jacobian Chaining (SJC)~\cite{sjc}.
-The second category aims at obtaining 3D representation via direct inference model, \eg, Point-E~\cite{nichol2022point}, Shap-E~\cite{jun2023shap}, and LRM~\cite{hong2023lrm}, proven fast with high quality through large-scale pretraining~\cite{hong20243dtopia,openlrm,tang2024lgm,li2023instant3d,xu2023dmv3d}.
+The first category relies on techniques that optimize a Neural Radiance Field (NeRF)~\cite{mildenhall2021nerf} or 3D Gaussian~\cite{kerbl3Dgaussians} guided by 2D diffusion model through score-distillation-sampling(SDS) loss~\cite{poole2022dreamfusion, metzer2022latent, Lin_2023_CVPR, chen2023fantasia3d, wang2023prolificdreamer, shi2023mvdream, Tang2023DreamGaussianGG,wu2023hyperdreamer}.
+The second category aims at obtaining 3D representation via direct inference model, \eg, Point-E~\cite{nichol2022point}, Shap-E~\cite{jun2023shap}, and LRM~\cite{hong2023lrm}, proven fast with high quality through large-scale pretraining~\cite{hong20243dtopia,openlrm,tang2024lgm,li2023instant3d,xu2023dmv3d,tochilkin2024triposr,wang2023pflrm,wei2024meshlrm}.
 Although the capabilities of these methods are continuously improving, they still lack a high degree of realism in textures.
 More importantly, since the textures of 3D objects obtained by these methods are shaded, they cannot directly respond to lighting changes under different lighting conditions, leading to less realism.
-Although some works attempt to generate PBR textures, their results are considerably limited to generate physically realistic materials due to the sparse generative guidance of SDS~\cite{youwang2023paint,chen2023fantasia3d}.
+Although some works attempt to generate PBR textures, their results are considerably limited to generate physically realistic materials due to the low robustness of SDS~\cite{youwang2023paint,chen2023fantasia3d}.
 Our work is the first to introduce the prior knowledge of MLLMs into the texture synthesis process.
-Through extensive experiments, we verifies that our method can be seamlessly and effectively applied to generated 3D objects, facilitating their graphic downstream applications.
+We verifies that our method can be seamlessly and effectively applied to generated 3D objects, facilitating their downstream applications under different lighting condition.